There is limited availability for nonimmigrant visa services. Please use our online booking system for an appointment.

 Payment can be in Ariary or in U.S. Dollars.

-Please note that the current consular exchange rate is Ariary 4200= $1 U.S.
+Please note that the current consular exchange rate in Madagascar is Ariary 4,600= $1 U.S.

 To book your appointment, you will need the barcode number from your DS-160.